6 Ways To Improve Your Child's Digestion

 6. Add More Fabulous Fibre

 Adequate fibre in the diet is critical for optimal digestive function.
-Not only does fibre act as a "magnetic broom" to clean the intestine of waste and bulk up stool, it also provides food for our gut bacteria to ensure they stay healthy and in good balance.
+Not only does fibre act as a "magnetic broom" to clean the intestine of waste, but it also provides food for our gut bacteria to ensure they stay healthy and in good balance.

 Whole foods like beans, pumpkin, cauliflower, nuts, coconut, seeds, and high fibre fruits like apples and apricots supply helpful fibre.